ruby-rice/rice/doc/tutorial.rst

 Exceptions
 ----------

-Suppose we added a member function to our example class that throws an
+In general Rice automatically handles exceptions.
+For example, suppose a member function of our example class could throw an exception:
-exception:

 .. code-block:: cpp